garden-io/garden/docs/reference/providers/kubernetes.md

         # Specify annotations to apply to each garden-util pod and deployments.
         annotations:

+        # Specify the nodeSelector constraints for each garden-util pod.
+        nodeSelector:

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname: